Timber Transport – Developing consultation and engagement guidance

 TTF found the suggested timescales in the Protocol challenging as they did not fit with various timeframes for forest planning, harvesting and haulage.
 However, working with the Commission to understand expectations and good practice enabled TTF to overcome this issue and develop guidance that meets the needs of their sector.

 TTF is running a programme of awareness-raising with Confor members and other sector bodies.
-Discussions at recent timber transport group meetings generated good debate and willingness to push towards better practice, and a joint SF/Commission presentation on community engagement will take place at the Timber Transport Conference in March 2020.
+Discussions at timber transport group meetings have generated good debate and willingness to push towards better practice.
+A joint SF/Commission presentation on community engagement was planned for the Timber Transport Conference in March 2020.

 Find Out More